Are you trying to figure out how selling a house in foreclosure works?

 In summary, if you are facing foreclosure and looking to stop a foreclosure sale, then there are some common steps that can be followed.

 How to Save Your House From a Foreclosure in Delaware – Process & Options

 1. Act Promptly:

 If you receive an Act 91 notice, which is a notice of mortgage default, it is important to act quickly.
-The Act 91 notice is the first step in the foreclosure process in Pennsylvania, and it gives you the opportunity to bring your mortgage account current and avoid foreclosure.
+The Act 91 notice is the first step in the foreclosure process in Delaware, and it gives you the opportunity to bring your mortgage account current and avoid foreclosure.

-2. Contact Your Lender
+2. Call Your Lender

 If you are having trouble making your mortgage payments, it is important to contact your lender as soon as possible.
 Your lender may be able to work with you to come up with a repayment plan or to modify your loan terms.
 Most people overlook this step!

 There are several options available to help you avoid foreclosure, including government programs and non-profit organizations that provide financial assistance or mediation services.
 It is important to explore all of your options and choose the one that is best for your situation.
 One option that many homeowners take is simply selling their house in foreclosure.
 This is a quick, easy and seamless way to get out of foreclosure.

 If you are facing foreclosure, it is a good idea to consult with an attorney who can help you understand your rights and options.
 An attorney can also advise you on the best course of action and represent you in court if necessary.

 If you are unable to bring your mortgage account current and you are unable to sell your home through traditional means or to a cash buyer, then you may be able to sell the property through a short sale.
 A short sale is a sale in which the lender agrees to accept less than the full balance of the loan.